The Great Belize Blue Hole Adventure

 Since Cousteau’s visit, the Belize government has preserved the site and designated it a UNESCO World Heritage Location.
 The Great Blue Hole lies in the middle of Lighthouse Reef Atoll, and our divers are only a 30-minute boat ride away to visit vs. the 100-kilometer trip from Belize City to reach it.
 The tranquil abyss is located in between a ring of aqua-blue shallow water, and it’s surrounded by tropical aquatic life, such as sharks, barracuda, and lobsters.

-Once you approach the hole, you can easily tell when your adventure begins since the area quickly shifts into a dark blue colour with nearly no marine life inside.
+Once you approach the hole, you can easily tell when your adventure begins since the area quickly shifts into a dark blue color with nearly no marine life inside.
 Scale along the limestone walls and don’t fret about a temperature change since the water typically stays warm above 27 degrees Celsius.
-Bask upon the architectural magnificence of stunning stalactites, stalagmites and columns that date back to the last ice age.
+Bask upon the architectural magnificence of stunning stalactites, stalagmites, and columns that date back to the last ice age.

 Visit Belize Dive Haven, and hop onto one of our resort dive boats to peer upon one of Belize’s seven wonders with your own two eyes.
 It’s an adventure you’ll never forget.